 - 2.8.1 All references to ground include the pitch.
 See clause 6.1 (Area of pitch). - 2.8.2 If at any time the umpires together agree that the conditions of ground, weather or light, or any other circumstances are dangerous or unreasonable, they shall immediately suspend play, or not allow play to start or to recommence.
 The decision as to whether conditions are so bad as to warrant such action is one for the umpires alone to make, following consultation with the ICC Match Referee. - 2.8.3 If circumstances are warranted, the umpires shall stop play and instruct the Ground Authority to take whatever action they can and use whatever equipment is necessary to remove as much dew as possible from the outfield when conditions become unreasonable or dangerous.
-The umpires may also instruct the ground staff to take such action during scheduled and unscheduled breaks in play. - 2.8.4 The umpires shall disregard any shadow on the pitch from the stadium or from any permanent object on the ground. - 2.8.5 Light Meters

-It is the responsibility of the ICC to supply light meters to the match officials to be used in accordance with these playing conditions.

-- 2.8.5.1 All light meters shall be uniformly calibrated. - 2.8.5.2 The umpires shall be entitled to use light meter readings as a guideline for determining whether the light is fit for play in accordance with the criteria set out in clause 2.8.2 above. - 2.8.5.3 Light meter readings may accordingly be used by the umpires: - 2.8.5.3.1 To determine whether there has been at any stage a deterioration or improvement in the light. - 2.8.5.3.2 As benchmarks for the remainder of a match. - 2.8.6 Use of artificial lights
+The umpires may also instruct the ground staff to take such action during scheduled and unscheduled breaks in play. - 2.8.4 The umpires shall disregard any shadow on the pitch from the stadium or from any permanent object on the ground. - 2.8.5 Light Meters - It is the responsibility of the ICC to supply light meters to the match officials to be used in accordance with these playing conditions. - 2.8.5.1 All light meters shall be uniformly calibrated. - 2.8.5.2 The umpires shall be entitled to use light meter readings as a guideline for determining whether the light is fit for play in accordance with the criteria set out in clause 2.8.2 above. - 2.8.5.3 Light meter readings may accordingly be used by the umpires: - 2.8.5.3.1 To determine whether there has been at any stage a deterioration or improvement in the light. - 2.8.5.3.2 As benchmarks for the remainder of a match. - 2.8.6 Use of artificial lights - Artificial lights will not be used. - 2.8.7 When there is a suspension of play it is the responsibility of the umpires to monitor conditions.

-If in the opinion of the umpires, natural light is deteriorating to an unfit level, they shall authorize the Ground Authority to use the available artificial lighting so that the match can commence or continue in acceptable conditions.

-In the event of power failure or lights malfunction, the provisions relating to the delay or interruption of play due to bad weather or light shall apply.

-- 2.8.7 When there is a suspension of play it is the responsibility of the umpires to monitor conditions.
 They shall make inspections as often as appropriate, unaccompanied by any players or officials.
 Immediately the umpires together agree that the conditions are no longer dangerous or unreasonable they shall call upon the players to resume play. - 2.8.8 The safety of all persons within the ground is of paramount importance to the ICC.
 In the event that of any threatening circumstance, whether actual or perceived (including for example weather, pitch invasions, act of God, etc.), then the umpires, on the advice of the ICC Match Referee, should suspend play and all players and officials should immediately be asked to leave the field of play in a safe and orderly manner and to relocate to a secure and safe area (depending on each particular threat) pending the satisfactory passing or resolution of such threat or risk to the reasonable satisfaction of the umpires, the ICC Match Referee, the head of the relevant Ground Authority, the head of ground security and/or the police as the circumstances may require. - 2.8.9 Where play is suspended under clause 2.8.8 above the decision to abandon or resume play shall be the responsibility of the ICC Match Referee who shall act only after consultation with the head of ground security and the police.